Learn more about our Advertising Disclosure

 How life is different in Los Angeles vs. Phoenix

-• Phoenix might offer you a slower pace of life, since the population is about 58% less than Los Angeles.
+• Phoenix’s population is about 58% less than Los Angeles.

-Other things to consider for your Los Angeles vs. Phoenix move
+Other things to consider for your Los Angeles to Phoenix move

 • HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Phoenix.
-Get started here.
+• Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Phoenix.
+Start the process here.

 Where to live in Phoenix